 It’s not yet possible to jump into a time machine and set a date to which we can jump forward or backward, but we can prioritize time.
 Stay productive, and you will look back on your life and see fewer regrets.
-Too many people wish they’d had the energy to fit in a 30 minute jog before day’s end.
+Too many people wish they’d had the energy to fit in a 30-minute jog before the day’s end.
 But no one regrets not watching a TV show by the end of the day.

 Tick tock!
 What will you achieve when the clock strikes midnight tonight?